Ugocode/ShoppyGirl/README.md

 # ShoppyGirl
-A makeup shopping store for luxury items at affordable rate
+A makeup shopping store for luxury items at affordable prices

 What the app looks like: